-Below is a summary of information including: statistics from Texas’ Department of Criminal Justice, an overview of the state’s prison overcrowding dilemma, as well as helpful references and points of contact for those interested in resolving the problem.
+Below is a summary of information including: the most recent statistics from Texas’ Department of Criminal Justice, an overview of the state’s prison overcrowding dilemma, as well as helpful references and points of contact for those interested in resolving the problem.

 TDCJ Staff and Population

 - Total number of facilities: 111

 - Average sentence (for 2012 releases): 5.7 years

 - Average time served (for 2012 releases): 3.0 years

 - Texas is second to only California in the size of its prison system

 - Texas was facing huge increases in their prison populations before calling on the Council of State Governments’ JusticeCenter and the PEW Charitable Trust’s Center on the States to initiate criminal justice reform; such as allocating monies to treatment centers for alcohol/drug addicts, etc.

 Points of ContactTexas Board of Criminal Justice P.O.
 Box 13084 Austin, TX78711 (512) 475-3250